 Image Source: Getty / Laura Cavanaugh

-Casey Affleck is currently riding high on the Golden Globe win for his latest film, Manchester by the Sea, but his skyrocketing career isn't the only part of the 41-year-old's life that's been pulled into the spotlight.
+Casey Affleck is currently riding high on the Oscar win and Golden Globe win for his film Manchester by the Sea, but his skyrocketing career isn't the only part of the 41-year-old's life that's been pulled into the spotlight.
 Amid all of the rave reviews for his dark, emotional performance, serious allegations of sexual harassment made against him by two women in 2010 have come back to haunt him.

 In October 2016, Variety ran a cover story on Affleck, and squeezed in between stories about his childhood and glowing praise for his acting abilities was a brief blip about the lawsuits, which were brought against him by the female producer and the cinematographer of his 2010 mockumentary I'm Still Here.
 "People say whatever they want," he told Variety when asked about the charges, which were later settled out of court.
 "Sometimes it doesn't matter how you respond . . .
 I guess people think if you're well-known, it's perfectly fine to say anything you want.
 I don't know why that is.
 But it shouldn't be, because everybody has families and lives."
 Despite his family-centric brushoff of the claims, what allegedly happened between him and the women working on the set of his film deserves far more than a blip.